 1. What makes you good at sales and business development?

-The answer to this question should provide you with useful insight as to the candidate’s knowledge about the position and prior experience that makes him/her qualified for the job.
+The answer to this question should provide helpful insight into the candidate’s knowledge about the position and prior experience that makes them qualified for the job.
 Are they a hunter?
 Are they a farmer?
-Would he or she be a good manager?
-This allows the interviewee to showcase the skills he or she possesses, and how they are applied to achieve goals for not only the sales team but for the entire company as well.
+Would they be a good manager?
+This allows the interviewee to showcase their skills and how they are applied to achieve goals for the sales team and the entire company.

 2. What makes you an effective leader?

 While seemingly “basic” on the surface, this question is immensely important for this position.
 A VP of Sales is responsible for constructing and leading an effective team that understands the needs and wants of both the market and the company.
 Leadership is a soft skill that comes from both experience and emotional intelligence.
-A large portion of a company’s success is determined by sales; a VP must constantly set new goals for the team and motivate them to not only complete but surpass these objectives to drive sales and revenue.
-The sales team will often look to the VP for direction when facing challenges or building a new strategy.
+Sales determine a large portion of a company’s success.
+A VP must constantly set new goals for the team and motivate them to complete and surpass these objectives to drive sales and revenue.
+The sales team often looks to the VP for direction when facing challenges or building a new strategy.

 3. What market trends do you feel are most crucial today?

-The industry is always changing, and different industries change in different ways.
+The industry is constantly changing, and different industries change in different ways.
 Identifying these trends allows a salesperson to make informed decisions about their strategy to shape a successful future.
-This question provides insight as to how much knowledge or research the candidate has prepared for the interview.
-If an organization does not adapt to the way the industry changes, it will struggle to remain competitive.
+This question provides insight into how much knowledge or research the candidate has prepared for the interview.
+If an organization does not adapt to how the industry changes, it will struggle to remain competitive.

 4. How do you envision the composition of the sales operations team?
 Will it seamlessly transform as the market and buyers transform?

-A goal of every VP of Sales should be to remain competitive in the market while boosting revenue with every lead.
-Asking this question offers the employer insight into whether the candidate understands or has experience on where to focus their efforts within the sales department, what areas need support from other departments, and emerging areas that should be explored to avoid falling behind in a constantly evolving market.
-A good VP of Sales also understands that their business strategy should be able to adapt and adjust to these changes, without derailing progress.
+A VP of Sales should strive to remain competitive in the market while boosting revenue with every lead.
+Asking this question offers the employer insight into whether the candidate understands or has experience on where to focus their efforts within the sales department, which functions need support from other departments, and emerging areas to explore to avoid falling behind in a constantly evolving market.
+A good VP of Sales also understands that their business strategy should be able to adapt and adjust to these changes without derailing progress.

-5. What kind of talent do you think is necessary to build and maintain a successful sales team?
+5. What kind of talent is necessary to build and maintain a successful sales team?
 Do you have any experience in constructing teams?

 An effective sales team is composed of both strategic and tactical minds.
-It is important to recognize the specific tasks that must be completed to achieve goals and those individuals who are best prepared to complete them.
-A good VP understands where his or her colleagues’ strengths and weaknesses lie and leverages those qualities to ensure the team complements each other.
-Not only is it important to recruit team members with technical skills, but soft skills such as the ability to effectively communicate, collaborate, and foster an environment of support instead of competition are also elements to keep in mind when building your team.
+It is important to recognize the specific tasks that must be completed to achieve goals and those individuals who are best prepared to meet them.
+A good VP understands where their colleagues’ strengths and weaknesses lie and leverages those qualities to ensure team members complements each other.
+It is essential to recruit indivdiuals with not only technical skills but also soft skills such as the ability to effectively communicate, collaborate, and foster an environment of support instead of competition.

 6. How will you help your team stay motivated?

-The essential role of this position is to develop and oversee strategies that assist an organization in achieving its revenue goals.
-If your department is not meeting these needs, consequently, the role of a VP of Sales is not successfully being met.
-If this is the case, having the ability to drive and encourage your team to achieve its goals is key.
-A VP should lead by example empowering and inspiring the employees he or she oversees to create new and innovative ways to generate sales or leads.
-A leader must be able to cultivate momentum within the sales team and capitalize on that energy—especially after failures.
+The essential function of this position is to develop and oversee strategies that assist an organization in achieving its revenue goals.
+If your department is not meeting these needs, driving and encouraging your team to achieve its goals is key.
+A VP should lead by example, empowering and inspiring the employees they oversee to create new and innovative ways to generate sales or leads.
+A leader must cultivate momentum within the sales team and capitalize on that energy—especially after failures.

 7. What is your plan or sales strategy if you were to get this position?